DarienLibrary/website_content/content/_finished/photo_policy/photo-policy.md

 [Print this policy](/uploads/pdfs/policies/photography_policy.pdf "Print this policy")<br />

 We take photos and videos of our events and programs to share with the community.
 Videos are uploaded to [DarienLibrary.TV](http://darienlibrary.tv "DarienLibrary.TV") as soon as we process them.
-Photos are uploaded to our website, [Facebook](https://www.facebook.com/DarienLibrary/ "Facebook"), [Twitter](http://twitter.com/darienlibrary "Twitter"), or [Flickr](https://www.flickr.com/photos/darienlibrary/ "Flickr") accounts.
+Photos are uploaded to our website, [Facebook](https://www.facebook.com/DarienLibrary/ "Facebook"), [Twitter](http://twitter.com/darienlibrary "Twitter"), or [Instagram](https://www.instagram.com/darienlibrary/ "Instagram") accounts.
 We do not post photos of minors without the explicit permission of their guardian.
 <br />
 <br />